iotaledger/iota-wiki/next/docs/wasp/docs/guide/core_concepts/state_manager.md

 E.g., let's say, that the last state in the DB is state index `10` and request to have state index `12` is received.
 State manager does this in following steps:

-1. Block index `12` is obtained and commitment of block index `11` is known.
+1. Block index `12` is obtained, and commitment of block index `11` is known.
-2. As commitment of block (state) index `11` is known, the block may be requested and obtained.
+2. As the commitment of block (state) index `11` is known, the block may be requested and obtained.
 After obtaining block index `11` commitment of block index `10` is known.
 3. Using block index `10` commitment the DB is checked to make sure that it is already present.
 4. As block index `10` is already committed, block index `11` is committed.
 This makes state `11` present in the DB.